Seotoqeer/Seotoqeer/README.md

 - 👋 Hi, I’m @Seotoqeer
-- 👀 I’m interested in ...
+- 👀 I’m interested in SEO projects
 - 🌱 I’m currently learning about how to get awareness to provide my services and to teach people about SEO
 - 💞️ I’m looking to collaborate on SEO-related projects
 - 📫 How to reach me?
 You can contact me via my email id seotoqeer@gmail.com